MewMewPewPew/cart253/topics/variation-jam/process/planning.md

     - Death(13)= losing + Keeps magician objects if there

             Ideas :
-    - instead of having 1 pair of hermits, have 1 hermit + 1      Wheel of fortune(10) = randomly either win or lose
+    - instead of having 1 pair of hermits, have 1 hermit + 1      Wheel of fortune(10) = randomly either win or lose s

                 The Chariot = winning fast ! go go go Tower = losing - magician objects if there